joke2k/faker/docs/coding_style.rst

 ---------

 For each data set, please provide a comment with reference to the source and/or origin of the data.
+We only accept dataset coming from statistical sources, such as census or government institutions.

 Name Lists